Getting Started·Intermediate

 • Execute your code

-• Store your source files in our database (only metadata, findings, and diffs)
+• Store your source files in the database (only metadata, findings, and diffs are retained)

 • Access your environment variables or secrets at runtime